evisdrenova/helix/README.md

 1. Fork the repository
 2. Create a feature branch: `git checkout -b feature-name`
 3. Make your changes and test them
-4. Use ghit to commit your changes!
+4. Use helix to commit your changes!
 5. Push and create a pull request

 ## License